Das-Kollektiv/tdme2/README.md

             - screenshot ability
             - multiple renderer
               - GL2, GL3+/CORE and GLES2
-        - physics
+        - physics via ReactPhysics3D 0.7.0
-            - uses ReactPhysics3D 0.7.0, needs some more integration still
+            - have sphere, capsule, obb, convex mesh, concave terrain mesh bounding volumes
+            - have multiple bounding volumes per body
+            - have static, dynamic rigid bodies and collision bodies
+            - uses discrete collision detection
+            - rigid body simulator
+            - for RP3D internals and additional features see ReactPhysics3D website
         - path finding
             - uses A*
             - is paired with physics world to determine if a "cell" is walkable